2011 Iran RQ-170 capture: Capture of the drone

-The government of Iran announced that the aircraft was brought down by its cyberwarfare unit stationed near Kashmar and "brought down with minimum damage" They said the aircraft was detected in Iranian airspace 225 km from the border with Afghanistan.
+The government of Iran announced that the aircraft was detected in Iranian airspace 225 km from the border with Afghanistan, and it was brought down with minimal damage by its cyberwarfare unit stationed near Kashmar.

-The government of the United States initially claimed that its forces in Afghanistan had lost control of a UAV on 4 December 2011 and that there was a possibility that this is the vehicle that crashed near Kashmar.
-According to unnamed U.S. officials, a U.S. UAV operated by the Central Intelligence Agency was flying on the Afghan side of the Afghanistan–Iran border when its operators lost control of the vehicle.
-There have been reports that "foreign officials and American experts who have been briefed on the effort" state that the crashed UAV was taking part in routine surveillance of Iranian nuclear facilities inside Iranian airspace.
+The government of the United States initially claimed that its forces in Afghanistan had lost control of a UAV on 4 December 2011, and that there was a possibility that this was the vehicle that crashed near Kashmar.
+According to unnamed US officials, a UAV operated by the Central Intelligence Agency was flying on the Afghan side of the Afghanistan–Iran border when its operators lost control of the vehicle.
+The UAV may have been taking part in surveillance of nuclear facilities in Iran.

 The drone appeared to be largely intact, except for possible minor visible damage on its left wing.
 Dan Goure, an analyst at the Lexington Institute, stated the largely intact airframe ruled out the possibility of an engine or navigational malfunction: "Either this was a cyber/electronic warfare attack system that brought the system down or it was a glitch in the command-and-control system."
 At least one US source admitted that Iran could have interrupted the data link and brought it to a soft landing.
 Some US officials stated the drone broke into three pieces during impact.
 They claimed that it was reassembled for display purposes and was painted by Iran to hide the damage.

-The U.S. Department of Defense released a statement acknowledging that it had lost control of a UAV during the previous week, claiming that it was "flying a mission over western Afghanistan" when control was lost.
-The statement did not specify the model of the aircraft.
+Prior to this event a significant keystroke-logging virus infection was reported at a U.S. drone command center.
+Reports indicate it occurred at Creech Air Force Base in Nevada in October 2011, which raises the question if these events are connected.
+The United States Department of Defense released a statement acknowledging that it had lost control of a UAV during the previous week, claiming that it was "flying a mission over western Afghanistan" when control was lost.
 The U.S. government also stated that it was still investigating the cause of the loss.